radutolontan/BASM_Pocket_Museum/README.md

 # Software Design
 The software stack can be split between the following tasks:
 ## 1. Sensor Task
 **MVP** - Responsible with initializing, collecting and processing sensor data.
+By processing we refer to filtering of raw data and post-rpocessing required to obtain associated values *(ex. acceleration is integrated once to obtain velocity)*.
 To allow HW expansions and IC replacements, the Sensor Task will make use of a Hardware Abstraction Layer (HAL).
 ## 2. Evaluator Task
 **MVP** - Responsible for gauging completion of missions.
 The evaluator will be a class-instance structure where missions can be defined based on a time - value scenario *(ex. gravity is aligned with the i_hat + j_hat vector of the IMU for 10 seconds)*.
-The evaluator task constantly checks if any of the missions has been completed & uploads mission logs and play time to the SD card.
+The evaluator task constantly checks if any of the missions has been completed & uploads mission logs and play time to the uSD card.
 ## 3. Display Task
 **MVP** - Manages the primary user feedback tool - the 2x3 RGB LED display.
 This will be used to show -
 #### a.
 Raw sensor outputs  - from Sensor Task